Chinmai S Dbackend + systems + ai

 Health telemetry as an ML product

-What real-time prediction systems need beyond a trained model: cadence, artifacts, APIs, and monitoring.
+What real-time prediction systems need beyond a trained model: cadence, features, artifacts, APIs, and alert reliability.

 Discuss this